Do you ever wonder if you REALLY need to go to church every week? Here’s some guidance to help you decide.

-Sunday morning rolls around and you are faced with two choices: You can get up, get ready, get the kids ready and go to church, or you can sleep in and enjoy a lazy Sunday at home.
-After a busy week of working, cooking, cleaning and shuttling kids around, staying home in your pajamas sounds pretty awesome, and besides–you can always catch a TV preacher, right?
-So… is going to church really necessary?
+Sunday morning rolls around and you are faced with two choices: You can get up, get yourself ready, get the kids ready (plus wrangle them into the car!), and go to church, or you can sleep in and enjoy a lazy Sunday morning at home.
+After a very busy week of working, cooking, cleaning, and shuttling kids around, staying at home in your comfy pajamas sounds pretty awesome, and besides–you can always catch a preacher on television, right?
+So the question is… is going to church really necessary?

 1. The Bible Commands Us to Do It